elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-definition-of-a-function-and-how-do-you-determine-its-domain-and-range.md

 _schema: default
 id: 168325
 date: 2025-02-03
-title: >-
-    What is the definition of a function and how do you determine its domain and range?
+title: What is the definition of a function and how do you determine its domain and range?
-article_title: >-
-    What is the definition of a function and how do you determine its domain and range?
+article_title: What is the definition of a function and how do you determine its domain and range?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content discusses the definition of a function in mathematics, how to determine its domain and range, including identifying restrictions on inputs and analyzing outputs through various methods such as graphing and calculus.
+    This content provides a comprehensive definition of a function, explains how to determine its domain and range, and offers examples to illustrate the concepts.
   page_keywords: >-
-    function, definition, domain, range, mathematical relation, input output, ordered pairs, restrictions, square roots, division by zero, set notation, interval notation, graphing, behavior of functions, critical points, calculus
+    function, definition, domain, range, unique mapping, ordered pairs, input values, output values, restrictions, interval notation, set notation, graphing, calculus, polynomial functions, rational functions, critical points, limits
 author: QuickTakes
 question: >-
     What is the definition of a function and how do you determine its domain and range?